neuralmagic/sparseml/src/sparseml/transformers/README_question_answering.md

 ```

 ## SparseML CLI
-*This section should explain the functionality of the most important parameters of the CLI.
-The goal is not to teach the user about every argument, but to make it easy for them to tweak the crucial ones.*

 The SparseML installation provides a CLI for sparsifying your models for a specific task; appending the `--help` argument displays a full list of options for training in SparseML:
 ```bash